danieldelarivam/danieldelarivam.github.io/content/poetry/example.md

 Annunciation
 ----------

-Play this silk song, loose and trembling, \nthat only cradles the night and rocks stars in another sea.
+Play this silk song, loose and trembling,<br />
+that only cradles the night and rocks stars in another sea.

-<p>From the depths of darkness, golden boats are born </p>
+From the depths of darkness, golden boats are born<br />
 with the hands of forgotten bodies, almost dismantled in the wind.

-<br>And the wind hits the ropes, trembling opaque sails,</br> and the water melts a faint shimmer, soon lost in itself.
+And the wind hits the ropes, trembling opaque sails,<br />
+and the water melts a faint shimmer, soon lost in itself.

 Play this silk song between sand, clouds, and foam.

 The paddles will stop between the waves amidst floating fish,<br />
 and broken ropes will fly, dancing in the air adrift.

-This song of shadow, which only shows values of air, will cease.{space}{space}
+This song of shadow, which only shows values of air, will cease.<br />
 Our life will not be, perhaps not even the dust we were.

-And the memories will dissolve their deserted dunes,\ and in new boats, eternal men will sail.
+And the memories will dissolve their deserted dunes,<br />
+and in new boats, eternal men will sail.

 *by Daniel de la Riva Massaad*